larskotthoff/kukulkan/README.md

 - s: go to settings
 - /: focus search box and select all text
 - Space: mark currently active thread
-- t/swipe right: open tagging box for active/marked threads
+- t/swipe right until # appears: open tagging box for active/marked threads
-- Delete/swipe left: tag active/marked threads with "deleted"; remove "unread" tag
+- Delete/swipe left until trash appears: tag active/marked threads with "deleted"; remove "unread" tag

 In the tagging box, enter the list of tags to apply and remove (prefix with "-"), then press Enter to apply changes.
 Press Escape to close without making